Championing the therapeutic value of creative expression

 On November 30th, 2023, Mississauga Arts Council (MAC) presented a new Proposal for a Pilot ArtsCare Social Prescription Program in Mississauga, written by art psychotherapist, Haley Toll, to the Hon.
 Michael Tibollo, Associate Minister of Mental Health and Addictions.
 This pilot program is the next step to furthering MAC’s ArtsCare initiatives to make creative experiences and activities available to residents as a non-pharmacological solution to improving mental health.

-Arts for Mental Health Award 2023
+The Arts for Mental Health Award

-Arts for Mental Health Award, Sybil.
-Rampen.
+Arts for Mental Health Award, Anu Srivastava.

-Sponsored by Bell Canada, this award recognizes the work of individuals and groups who have made significant contributions to arts for mental
+Sponsored by Bell Canada, this award recognizes the work of individuals and groups who have made significant contributions to arts for mental health initiatives.
+This year’s award was presented at MAC’s gala fundraiser for the arts, the MACsquerade Disco Inferno, on November 28th, 2024, at Le Treport.

 Arts for Health News